MicrosoftDocs/azure-dev-docs/articles/terraform/includes/authenticate-to-azure.md

     **Key points:**

     - Replace the `<microsoft_account_email>` placeholder with the Microsoft account email address whose Azure subscriptions you want to list.
-    - With a Live account - such as a hotmail or outlook - you might need to specify the fully qualified email address.
+    - With a Live account - such as a Hotmail or Outlook - you might need to specify the fully qualified email address.
 For example, if your email address is `admin@hotmail.com`, you might need to replace the placeholder with `live.com#admin@hotmail.com`.

 1. To use a specific Azure subscription, run [az account set](/cli/azure/account#az_account_set).